michaelagibson/3_20_class_notes/README.md

 ##Description
 This is a repository where we share changes to (primarily) LaTeX files for the class notes for Materials At Equilibrium (3.20 at MIT)

-The notes are currently being edited but should be available in final form by Fall 2015.
+The notes are a work in progress but are

 Collaborators Include:
+* Michael A Gibson (michaelagibson)
 * DerekK88
-* Michael A Gibson (michaelagibson)
+* dkitch
 * Antoine Allanore

 ##License